 Aquafaba is the new trend in vegan baking and egg free baking.
-Aquafaba is easy to make, healthy, and versatile!
+Learn how to make Aquafaba – it’s easy, healthy, and versatile!
 You can whip it up to use in place of egg whites, or just use the juice (Chickpea brine) for whole egg baking.
-In this video tutorial, you will learn how to make Aquafaba from just a can of chickpeas.
+In the video tutorial, you will learn how to make Aquafaba using a single can of chickpeas.

 Well, I’m glad you asked.

 You see, this is just a quick “popping in” post to show you another EASY tutorial.

 Why is it important to show you how to make Aquafaba?
 Because I said so!

 Kidding.
 But really, baking season is upon us and I have a lot of egg free/vegan friends that love baking, but have a hard time using egg replacers.
 Yes, it’ is possible to make vegan cake and vegan brownies without eggs, but sometimes you need egg whites, or more for certain recipes.
 Hence this tutorial.